Salvador Ramos: Everything we know about 18-year-old Texas school mass shooter

 Ms Reyes says the last time she saw her son was last Monday, on his birthday, where she gave him a stuffed Snoopy toy and card.

-She also denied that she and her son had a damaged relationship, eventhough he had gone to live wth his grandmother.
+She also denied that she and her son had a damaged relationship, eventhough he had gone to live with his grandmother.

 “I had a good relationship with him.
 He kept to himself; he didn’t have many friends,” she said.